English Bulletin Overview

 Additionally, instructors endeavor to encourage student appreciation for literature as an aesthetic discipline affirming humanity’s quest for increased knowledge of itself and its world.
 Literature is a witness to the full gamut of human needs, joys, longings, and conflicts and thus serves as a witness to the spiritual dimension within mankind.
 Concurrently, the Department seeks to assist students in developing a Christian worldview through an integration of historical and Biblical perspectives that, in turn, foster a more cogent articulation of a Christian value system to the modern world.

-- All undergraduates must satisfy ENG 110 or 151 or the equivalent to meet the foundational requirement in composition.
+- All undergraduates must satisfy Foundations Writing requirement of ENG 110 or 151.

 - Students placed in ENG 100 must complete ENG 100 before enrolling in ENG 110.